Unbalanced Optimal Transport: Dynamic and Kantorovich Formulation: Introduction

 \paragraph{Static formulations of unbalanced optimal transport. } Purely static formulations of unbalanced transport are however a longstanding problem.
 A simple way to address this issue is given in the early work of Kantorovich and Rubinstein~\cite{kantorovich1958space}.
 The corresponding ``Kantorovich norms'' were later extended to separable metric spaces by~\cite{hanin1999extension}.
 These norms handle mass variations by allowing to drop some mass from each location with a fixed transportation cost.
 The computation of these norms can in fact be re-casted as an ordinary optimal transport between normalized measures by adding a point ``at infinity'' where mass can be sent to, as explained by~\cite{guittet2002extended}.
 This reformulation is used in~\cite{GramfortMICCAI} for applications in neuroimaging.
 A related approach is the so-called optimal partial transport.
 It was initially proposed in the computer vision literature to perform image retrieval \cite{rubner1997earth,pele2008linear}, while its mathematical properties are analyzed in detail by \cite{caffarelli2010free,figalli2010optimal}.
 As noted in~\cite{ChizatOTFR2015} and recalled in Section \ref{sec:ExamplesPartial}, optimal partial transport is tightly linked to the generalized transport proposed in~\cite{piccoli2014generalized,piccoli2013properties} which allows a dynamic formulation of the optimal partial transport problem.
 The contributions in \cite{piccoli2014generalized} were inspired by \cite{benamou2003numerical} where it is proposed to relax the marginal constraints and to add an $L^2$ penalization term instead. \paragraph{Wasserstein-Fisher-Rao metric and relation with recent work.}

 A new metric between measures of non equal masses has recently and independently been proposed by~\cite{ChizatOTFR2015,new2015kondratyev}.
-This new metric interpolates between the Wasserstein $W_2$ and the Fisher-Rao metrics.
+This new metric interpolates between the Wasserstein $W_2$ and the Fisher-Rao (also known as Hellinger) metrics.
 It is defined through a dynamic formulation, corresponding formally to a Riemannian metric on the space of measures, which generalizes the formulation of optimal transport due to Benamou and Brenier~\cite{benamou2000computational}.

-In~\cite{ChizatOTFR2015}, we proved existence of minimizers in a general setting, presented the limit models (for extreme values of mass creation/destruction cost) and proposed a numerical scheme based on first order proximal splitting methods.
+In~\cite{ChizatOTFR2015}, we proved existence of geodesics, presented the limit models (for extreme values of mass creation/destruction cost) and proposed a numerical scheme based on first order proximal splitting methods.
 We also thoroughly treated the case of two Dirac masses which was the first step towards a Lagrangian description of the model.
 This metric is the prototypical example for the general framework developed in this article.
 It thus enjoys both a dynamic formulation and a static one (Sect.~\ref{sec:equivalence WF}).
-It is also sufficiently simple so that its geometry (and in particular curvature) can be analyzed in detail, which is useful to get a deep insight about the properties of our generic class of metrics.